Updated July 15, 2013 - News release issued by Day & Zimmermann:

-Updated March 11, 2013: An agreement will save jobs at a former southeast Kansas army ammunition plant.
+Updated March 11, 2013 by Liz Holliday: An agreement will save jobs at a former southeast Kansas army ammunition plant.

 After seven and a half years of negotiations the U.S. Army has reached an agreement with Day and Zimmerman for D and Z to continue operations at the former plant.
 As part of the agreement Day and Zimmerman will acquire just over 4,100 acres of the property.